Press ESC to close

 Photo by Lana Katsaros

 The reconstruction process of the Galera Reial at the Maritime Museum of Barcelona involved extensive historical research to ensure authenticity.
 Shipbuilders and historians collaborated to recreate the vessel using traditional materials and techniques, closely following historical records and maritime blueprints from the era.
-The result is a stunning and accurate representation of the original ship, complete with the ornate stern adorned with intricate carvings, a central deck area for the rowers, and an imposing mast and sails.
+The result is a stunning and accurate representation of the original ship.
+Stand in awe of the ornate stern adorned with intricate carvings, a central deck area for the rowers, and an imposing mast and sails.

 Photo by Lana Katsaros